TGAC/irods_bash_completer/README.md

 ## Building the command line tool

 The tool is built with the given makefile.
-Copy the default_user.prefs file to user.prefs to allow it to be accessed by the makefile.
+If you have iRODS installed in a non-standard location then copy the default_user.prefs file to user.prefs to allow it to be accessed by the makefile. aThen djust the ```IRODS_HOME``` variable in ```user.prefs``` to the correct location.

 ~~~
 cp default_user.prefs user.prefs
 ~~~

-By default, iRODS will be installed so that  ```/usr/include/irods/``` and ```/usr/lib/``` contain  the iRODS header files and runtime libraries which are part of the irods-dev package.
-However, if you have installed iRODS to a non-standard location, simply adjust the ```IRODS_HOME``` variable in ```user.prefs``` to the correct location.
-Similarly if you are running iRODS 4.3.x or above, uncomment the CFLAGS line in ```user.prefs``` too.

 You can then build the tool by running